mikemena/medicare-calculator/README.md

 ## Step 4: Distribute Additional Units Based on Aggregated Remainder Minutes

 Using the aggregated remainder minutes from Step 2, distribute additional units.
 For every 15 minutes or part thereof (providing it's at least 8 minutes), allocate an additional unit.
-The distribution should prioritize services with larger remainder minutes first, as they are closer to completing another full unit.
+The distribution should prioritize services with the largest remainder minutes first, as they are closer to completing another full unit.
+If services have equal remainder minutes, then they should be further sorted by those with the fewest assigned units.

 ## Step 5: Handle Edge Cases

-In scenarios where multiple services have similar remainder minutes, or when the aggregated remainder minutes slightly exceed 15 (thus qualifying for only one additional unit), you may need to prioritize based on clinical judgment, service value, or other factors.
+This step in the code is currently a placeholder for any potential scenarios not covered by Steps 1-4.
+At this time, all scenarios are properly accounted for using Steps 1-4.

 # AMA Unit Distribution Logic